worship & equipping times

 Our style

 Our worship music style is mostly modern, accessible, upbeat, & honest.
-We do love to include some classic hymns, as well.
-We typically use a full band, but will often simplify and enjoy the blending of our voices!
+We do love to include some classic hymns from time to time as well.
+We typically use a full band, but will sometimes simplify to remind ourselves that our worship is not dependent on the instrumentation we use.

 Our Bible teaching is typically verse-by-verse through books of the Bible.
-On Wednesday nights, we cover a full chapter in a longer study (70 min).
+On Wednesday nights, we may cover a full chapter or more in a longer study (45 min) followed by groups discussion and application.
 On Sundays, we take deeper dive into a key passage (30-40 min).

-Calvary Chapel is a "charismatic" church, yet we practice spiritual gifts as instructed in scripture—orderly, and not in chaos.
-Don't expect a "pentecostal" style church service: we use the spiritual gifts in serving one another individually or in smaller gatherings.
+Calvary Chapel is a "charismatic" church, we believe that all the spiritual gifts mentioned in Scripture are in operation today.
+We practice spiritual gifts as instructed in scripture—decent and in order.
+Don't expect a "Pentecostal" style church service: we use the spiritual gifts in serving one another individually or in smaller gatherings.

 prayer